astronomer/airflow-guides/guides/airflow-datasets.md

 This DAG has a single task, `upload_data_to_s3`, that publishes the data.
 An outlet dataset is defined in the `@task` decorator: `outlets=Dataset(dataset_uri)` (where the dataset URI is defined at the top of the DAG script).

-Then the data science team's can provide that same dataset URI to the schedule parameter in their DAG:
+Then the data science team can provide that same dataset URI to the schedule parameter in their DAG:

 ```python
 from airflow import DAG, Dataset